gwDistSys15/dist-sys-exercises/lec-3/discovery/README.md

 This is the HW 4 submission for Ahsen Uppal and Luona Guo, Zhenyu Han, Zuocheng Ding, Qi Liu, Yi Zhou.
-This shows an example of a Python-based discovery conversion server that supports add, remove, and lookup.
+This shows an example of a Python-based discovery conversion server (in prototypes/discovery.py) that supports add, remove, and lookup.
 For extra credit, this discovery server includes path-finding.
 And the proxy_conv_server.py supports querying and using this protocol for path conversions.